 5 Importing data, fast!

-During this session we’ll be covering the first block, “Download raw data” in Figure 5.1.
+During this session we’ll be introducing concepts for both the “Download raw data” block as well as the “Workflow” block in Figure 5.1.
 You already downloaded and unzipped the raw data during the pre-course tasks and here we’ll continue the process by now importing it into R.

 LearnR3